superinsight/superinsight-trainer-gpt/README.md

 # superinsight-trainer-gpt
-This is a python application that continuously look for finetunes to train by calling the [SuperInsight FineTuning API](https://github.com/superinsight/superinsight-api-finetunin).
+This is a python application that continuously look for finetunes to train by calling the [SuperInsight FineTuning API](https://github.com/superinsight/superinsight-api-finetuning).
 After traning has been completed the model can be exported to GCP bucket defined by your environment variable.

 # Prerequisite for running the trainer

 1. The [SuperInsight FineTuning API](https://github.com/superinsight/superinsight-api-finetuning) is setup and running, assign url under `API_HOST` in the environment variable
 2. Include all the environment variables so the trainer can pull jobs from the API and train successfully
 3. Host the application on a machine with GPU, depending on which base model you are using, different GPU might be required
+4. To customize your wandb options, use the `WANDB_` variables below or use the ones listed on [wandb](https://docs.wandb.ai/guides/track/advanced/environment-variables)

 ## Environment Variables
 Variable | Usage | Required | Default